Total absorption of tailored incoming signals by black holes: Introduction

-{\bf \em Introduction.} Scattering experiments have long been central to physics, providing a powerful means of probing the internal structure and properties of physical systems.
+Scattering experiments have long been central to physics, providing a powerful means of probing the internal structure and properties of physical systems.
 Traditionally, a scattering experiment such as Rutherford's study of atomic nuclei, is analysed within a stationary-wave approach, where a monochromatic plane wave -- decomposed into its different multipolar components -- interacts with a target and is partially reflected, transmitted, or absorbed~\cite{Rutherford:1911zz,Gordon:1928,Schiff:1968}.
 When the wave frequency matches a bound or quasi-bound state of the scatterer, a \textit{scattering resonance} occurs, leading to sharply enhanced absorption.
 A classic example is total absorption by a square-barrier potential\footnote{Total transmission is used often to describe this phenomena.
-Since we are interested in exploring stars as well, we prefer to keep the same object-focused nomenclature everywhere.}, where destructive interference suppresses reflection entirely at specific energies~\cite{Merzbacher:1997}.
+Since we are interested in exploring stars as well, we prefer to keep the same object-focused nomenclature everywhere.
+In other words, from the point of view of a {\it potential barrier} there are real frequencies for which a monochromatic wave simply goes through without any reflection.
+This is the total transmission mode.
+If, however, we consider the physical system creating the barrier as the entire half plane to the left of a barrier, then the wave was absorbed.
+We choose here the latter.}, where destructive interference suppresses reflection entirely at specific energies~\cite{Merzbacher:1997}.
+A similar stationary-wave approach has been applied to study wave propagation in curved spacetimes, particularly around compact stars and black holes (BHs)~\cite{Futterman:1988ni,Dolan:2008kf,Pijnenburg:2022pug}.
+Despite their name, the scattering of monochromatic waves off BHs never gives rise to total absorption~\cite{Teukolsky:1974yv,Chandrasekhar:1985kt,Brito:2015oca}\footnote{As we will make clear, BHs do have {\it virtual} absorption (VA) modes.
+In our terminology, total absorption is reserved for {\it real} frequencies.
+BHs do have modes for which there is no reflection, but these lie in the complex plane; we call them virtual absorption modes.}.
+The fundamental reason lies in curved spacetime physics.
+Although BHs are intrinsically \textit{dissipative} systems (they absorb energy at the horizon and radiate away to infinity), the warping of spacetime and the centrifugal barrier cause a certain amount of reflection near the light ring.
+Furthermore, their dissipative nature means that they cannot support any stationary eigen-states~\cite{Berti:2009kk,Cardoso:2019rvt,Berti:2025hly}.
+Thus, while BHs do admit total absorption modes, these lie far in the complex plane~\cite{MaassenvandenBrink:2000iwh,Cook:2016ngj}, inaccessible to traditional scattering experiments.
+Recently, however, a striking phenomenon has been identified in material science~\cite{Baranov:17,doi:10.1126/sciadv.aaw3255,https://doi.org/10.1002/advs.202301811,2025JAP...137w4701M,2025arXiv250603485F}.
+By carefully tailoring the initial conditions of an incoming wavepacket (most notably its shape and frequency), no longer monochromatic in the usual sense, it is possible to achieve \textit{coherent perfect absorption}, with the incoming wave fully absorbed by the medium with no reflection or transmission.
+This effect has been observed in a variety of physical systems -- including optical, acoustic, and mechanical systems -- and shows that reflection and absorption can be completely suppressed even in lossless media, allowing energy to be stored and later released through precise control of the wavepacket's properties.
+This raises a natural and intriguing question:~is coherent perfect absorption limited to engineered materials, or is it a more universal phenomenon that can also occur in BH spacetimes?
+More specifically, is it possible to design wavepackets that are \textit{perfectly absorbed} by a BH, in direct analogy with coherent absorption in materials?